legaultmarc/gepyto/docs/index.rst

-..
-GenomeTools documentation master file, created by sphinx-quickstart on Mon Nov  3 11:10:36 2014.
+.. gepyto documentation master file, created by sphinx-quickstart on Mon Nov  3 11:10:36 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to GenomeTools's documentation!
+Welcome to gepyto's documentation!
 =======================================

 Contents: